-The school will follow the Recommendation 17.
+Applecroft School will follow Recommendation 17.

 Receiving in and transferring pupil records to other education provision

 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their safeguarding information file is forwarded as soon as possible, securely, and separately from the main pupil file.